Ariana Madix Not Happy With ‘Vanderpump Rules’ Co-Star: Who’s The Unlucky One?

 “The reunion was intense.
 It was hilarious at times.
 It was a little weird at times,” Ariana Madix explains to Bravo after filming the Vanderpump Rules reunion last week, which included a person that Madix isn’t a fan of, adding, “There were some people that I kind of refused to engage with just because I felt like their presence was inappropriate.
 However, I think that whoever watches it will be very entertained.
 I know physical humor is not really a typical thing of a Vanderpump Rules reunion, but there’s definitely some of that.”

 Ariana Madix doesn’t point out who she’s talking about, but it sounds like she isn’t too happy with the way things are on Vanderpump Rules.
-Maybe she wants to change the cast around, so this “inappropriate person” gets fired.
-And even though Ariana ignored this person throughout the reunion special, she reveals that the reunions are uncomfortable to film every year – not just this time around.
+Maybe she wants to change the cast around so this “inappropriate person” gets fired.
+And even though Ariana ignored this person throughout the reunion special, she reveals that the reunions are uncomfortable to film every year; not just this time around.

 “Our reunions are always uncomfortable.
 I mean, can you imagine sitting in a room full of people that have said horrible things about you, that you may have said horrible things about?”
 Ariana Madix explains about the reunion specials, adding, “There’s something about our reunions that feel therapeutic, in a way, but [they’re also] very uncomfortable.”